 - Turn the ignition switch to "ON". - Display the odometer in the multifunction display.
-Refer to the "Multifunction Display" item in this section. - Push the lower button for more than 2 seconds.
+Refer to the "Multifunction Display" item in this section. - Push the RESET button for more than 2 seconds.
 Both the hour and minute displays start blinking.

-Push the lower button.
+Push the RESET button.
 The hour display only blinks.
-Push the upper button to advance the hours.
+Push the MODE button to advance the hours.

-Push the lower button.
+Push the RESET button.
 The hour display stops blinking and the minute display starts blinking.
-Push the upper button to advance the minutes.
+Push the MODE button to advance the minutes.

-Push the lower button.
-Both the hour and minute displays start blinking again.

-Push the upper button.
+- Push the RESET button.
+Both the hour and minute displays start blinking again. - Push the MODE button.
 The displays stop blinking and the clock starts working.

-- O Pushing the upper button momentarily advances the hour or minute step by step.
-Pushing and holding the button advances the hour or minute continuously. - The clock works normally by the back -up power while the ignition switch is turned "OFF". - OWhen the battery is disconnected, the clock is reset to 1:00 and starts working again when the battery is connected.
+- OPushing the MODE button momentarily advances the hour or minute step by step.
+Pushing and holding the button advances the hour or minute continuously. - The clock works normally by the back -up power while the ignition switch is turned "OFF". - OWhen the battery is disconnected, the clock is reset to 1:00 and starts working again when the battery is connected